harrytwigg/kiro-cli-specs/README.md

 - Detect any existing agents and **ask before overriding** them
 - Exit cleanly with no changes if you decline

-> **Note:** This repo must be public (or you must be authenticated) for the raw URL to resolve.
-If the repo is private, clone it and run `install.sh` directly.

 ---

 ## Overview